LevelHome/simplicity_sdk/app/bluetooth/example_host/bt_cs_host/readme.md

 * make utility

 ### Building the application
+On the target: Build and flash the "bt_cs_ncp" application.
-Build the application by issuing the following command:
+On the host: Build the application by issuing the following command:

 `make`